 - Magnetized material

-- Many consumer commodities such as aerosols and lighters
+- Many consumer commodities such as aerosols, lighters, and adhesives

 - Oxidizing substances and organic peroxide